Nick's: History

 Nick's was founded by Nick Rongetti in 1922, after 4 previous attempts to open a jazz club in New York.
 Rongetti was known fondly for his love of Dixieland jazz, which helped the club in amassing a close ring of like-minded followers.
 Immediately, Dixieland became a staple of the club's sound (so much so that The New York Times once referred to the music as "Nicksieland").
 The Nick's style was also influenced by the use of improvisation, as there was no printed music and there were "no rules" when it came to improvising.
 In the mid 1940s, the term "Nicksieland" was further popularized when Miff Mole, a frequent player at the club, formed an octet called "Miff Mole and his Nicksieland Band."
 Mole's band consisted of members who played at Nick's frequently, including Bob Casey, Bobby Hackett, Eddie Condon, Ernie Caceres, Gene Schroeder, Joe Grauso and Pee Wee Russell.

+By the late 1950s, Dixieland music had long since moved out of the public eye, as newer movements like Bebop, Hard bop and Modal jazz grew in popularity.
+Inevitably, Nick's gradual decline eventually brought it to collapse, and the club was finally closed on August 10, 1963.

 Legacy

 The closure of Nick's left a hole where the heart New York's Dixieland scene had been, but lived on in the memories of its musicians and patrons.
-Nick's Tavern was the first notable jazz club to open on 7th Street and helped to spread the influence of Dixieland jazz throughout Greenwich Village.
+Nick's Tavern was the first notable jazz club to open on 7th Avenue South and helped to spread the influence of Dixieland jazz throughout Greenwich Village.
 It was purchased and replaced by another jazz club the following year, "Your Father's Mustache," which was eventually replaced again in 1976.
 Nick's helped to bring jazz to Greenwich Village where other Jazz clubs now prosper, such as The Village Vanguard and Blue Note.